padloc/site/content/privacy.md

 and do not involve cross-service tracking.
 You may disable cookies in your browser and continue to use our services without impact.

-Client applications, including web browsers, will store information about your account to assist with future sign-ins and keep some information available to you when you are not signed in.
-Users may remove all such information from their devices, but doing so will require that they provide complete information (account details, Master Password, and Secret Key) on subsequent sign-ins.

 ## Where Your Data Is Kept

 Your data is held by third party data processors, who provide us with hosting